facebook/create-react-app/packages/react-scripts/template/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>
-You will also see any lint warnings in the console.
+You will also see lint warnings and errors in the console.

 ### `npm test`